Where: Northern Mariana Islands (15.2° N, 145.8° E: paleocoordinates 15.2° N, 148.0° E)

 When: Tagpochau Formation, Early/Lower Miocene (23.0 - 16.0 Ma)

 • The Tagpochau Limestone is a complex of calcareous clastic rocks that integrade with one another.
 The limestone appears to span the Indonesian Tertiary e interval or early Miocene age.
-Six lithic facies and two members are recognized in the Tagpochau Limestone, and include: 1) Donni Sandstone Member; 2) Machegit conglomerate Member; 3) transitional facies of calcareous tuff and marl; 4) tuffaceous limestone facies; 5) marly facies; 6) rubbly limestone facies; 7) equigranular limestone facies; 8) inequigranular limestone facies.
+Six lithic facies and two members are recognized in the Tagpochau Limestone, and include: 1) Donni Sandstone Member; 2) Machegit conglomerate Member; 3) transitional facies of calcareous tuff and marl; 4) TUFFACEOUS LIMESTONE FACIES; 5) limestone facies; 6) rubbly limestone facies; 7) equigrannular limestone facies; 8) inequigranular limestone facies.
 The collection is from the Donni Sandstone member occurs near the middle of the formation.

 • group of beds-level stratigraphic resolution